Westward House School Curriculum

 We focus on enriching individual talents as well as providing an innovative education that extends our pupils in many ways.

-We offer a full range of GCSEs taught by subject specialists and also offer other qualifications that may be more appropriate to highlight an individual’s strength.
+We offer a full range of GCSEs and A'levels taught by subject specialists and also offer other qualifications that may be more appropriate to highlight an individual’s strength.

 Numeracy and Literacy skills are at the core of what we do in every subject and we have specialist programmes for those with SpLD.
 We develop high levels of competency in word processing and the use of technology and use this throughout the curriculum.
 Social skills, collaboration and developing a resilient approach to problem solving are also a focus throughout our work in the classroom, at our Outdoor School facility and also at our Creative Hub Studio.